 The reason Jose Cuervo Gold is so awful is that it is a mixto tequila.
 This means it contains only 51% blue agave, with the other 49% comprised of sugarcane juice among other additives – assuring you will be left with a massive hangover you will not soon forget!
 Most tequila originates from the state of Jalisco, in the the town of Tequila and is made from 100% blue agave.
 The most important thing to look for in a quality tequila is that it is made from 100% agave.
 Below are some of the common categories of tequila widely available throughout Mexico.

-Blanco or plata tequila is the purest form because it has been aged for no more than two months, it also must contain 38% – 55% alcohol.
+Blanco tequila is the purest form because it is not aged after distillation, it also must contain 38% – 55% alcohol.
 With this tequila you are getting the pure taste of the agave.
 If you are looking for one affordable bottle of tequila to keep in stock, a blanco tequila is a great choice for sipping or mixing in a cocktail.

 My personal favorite is the Single Estate Tequila Ocho, which is an artisanal brand that can be purchased in Mexico City’s Centro Histórico at the La Europea location at Ayuntamiento 21.
 Good mainstream brands are Don Julio Blanco or Herradura Blanco.

 Reposado (rested) tequila is aged for a minimum of two months to a maximum of twelve months in wooden bourbon barrels, which lends its amber color and imparts another layer of flavor and aroma.
 In some instances white oak barrels that are used for the resting process are charred beforehand to impart a smoky flavor on the finished product.
 These tequilas are in the mid-range price point and are versatile enough to be used in tequila cocktails or sipped straight up.

 A solid choice for a reposado at a great price is Centenario but my first choice would be the Maestro Dobel Diamante.